ctf-gemastik/penyisihan/forensics/Network Discovery/README.md

 ```

 ## Description
-Our network was bombarded by a port scanner, but fortunately, nothing major happened.
-Interestingly, our server appears to provide different responses depending on the specific request it receives
+Our network was repeatedly bombarded by a port scanner targeting a specific `port``.
+Interestingly, our server seems to provide different responses depending on the specific request it receives.
+Although nothing major happened, we believe there was a hidden intention behind the attacks.

 ## Difficulty
 easy